A class B RV costs $60k-$190k depending on make, model and options.

 1. Maneuverability and size

 Class B RVs, as mentioned earlier, happen to be the smallest types of motorhomes out there.
 Although this might seem to be a negative aspect, it provides lots of benefits all the same.
-Apart from being mobile, Class Bs are also maneuverable.
+Apart from being mobile, Bs are also maneuverable.
 This implies that any beginner in terms of driving an RV can come to terms with it after driving only several miles.
+Can be well concealed.

 This likewise indicates that Class B will be able to go just about anywhere which any standard automobile can and will also consume the same amount of parking space as well.
 In case you have forgotten something after arriving at your destination, there is no reason to worry because you can drive back to the local outlet without any problem at all.
 Since they are small they get better gas mileage than class A or C.